6.1 – The balance sheet equation

-The next line item on the liability side of the Balance Sheet is the ‘Reserves and Surplus’.
+The next line item on the Balance Sheet’s liability side is the ‘Reserves and Surplus’.
 Reserves are usually money earmarked by the company for specific purposes.
-Surplus is where all the profits of the company reside.
-The reserves and surplus for ARBL stands at Rs.1,345.6 Crs.
+The surplus is where all the profits of the company reside.
+The reserves and surplus for ARBL stand at Rs.1,345.6 Crs.
 The reserves and surplus have an associated note, numbered 3.
 Let us look into the same.

 As you can notice from the note, the company has earmarked funds across three kinds of reserves:

-- Securities premium reserve / account – This is where the premium over and above the face/par value of the shares sits.
-ARBL has a Rs.31.18 Crs under this reserve
+- Securities premium reserve/account – This is where the premium over and above the shares’ face/par value sits.
+ARBL has an Rs.31.18 Crs under this reserve

-- General reserve – This is where all the accumulated profits of the company which is not yet distributed to the shareholder reside.
+- General reserve – This is where all the company’s accumulated profits, which is not yet distributed to the shareholder, reside.
 The company can use the money here as a buffer.
-As you can see ARBL has Rs.218.4 Crs in general reserves.
+As you can see, ARBL has Rs.218.4 Crs in general reserves.

-- As per the last year (FY13) balance sheet the surplus was Rs.829.8Crs.
-This is what is stated as the opening line under surplus.
+- As per the last year (FY13) balance sheet, the surplus was Rs.829.8Crs.
+This is what is stated as the opening line under a surplus.
 See the image below:

 - The current year (FY14) profit of Rs.367.4 Crs is added to previous years closing balance of surplus.
 Few things to take note here:

 - Notice how the bottom line of P&L is interacting with the balance sheet.
-This highlights a very important fact – all the three financial statements are closely related
+This highlights a significant fact – all three financial statements are closely related.

 - Notice how the previous year balance sheet number is added up to this year’s number.
-This highlights the fact that the balance sheet is prepared on a flow basis, adding the carrying forward numbers year on year
+This highlights that the balance sheet is prepared on a flow basis, adding the carrying forward numbers year on year.

 - Previous year’s balance plus this year’s profit adds up to Rs.1197.2 Crs.
 The company can choose to apportion this money for various purposes.

-- The first thing a company does is it transfers some money from the surplus to general reserves so that it will come handy for future use.
-They have transferred close to Rs.36.7 Crs for this purpose
+- The first thing a company does is transfer some money from the surplus to general reserves so that it will come handy for future use.
+They have transferred close to Rs.36.7 Crs for this purpose.

 - Total Reserves and Surplus = Capital reserve + securities premium reserve + general reserves + surplus for the year.
 This stands at Rs.1345.6 Crs for the FY 14 against Rs.1042.7 Crs for the FY13